lowleveldesign/debug-recipes/guides/using-windbg.md

 .dump /mpi c:\tmp\smaller.dmp
 ```

-### Loading arbitrary DLL into WinDbg for analysis
+### Loading an arbitrary DLL into WinDbg for analysis

 WinDbg allows analysis of an arbitrary PE file if we load it as a crash dump (the **Open dump file** menu option or the **-z** command-line argument), for example: `windbgx -z C:\Windows\System32\shell32.dll`.
 WinDbg will load a DLL/EXE as a data file.